ImedBouakaz/ImedBouakaz/README.md

 I'm Imed Bouakaz, a student in IT networking, sysadmin and cybersecurity.

-I hate programming, but I like Open Source and scriping can be fun....Sometimes.
+I hate programming, but I like Open Source and scripting can be fun....Sometimes.

+FU Micro$oft